pierangelo1982/dockerfiles/laravel-dockerization.md

 docker-compose up -d
 ```

-if have need to create and migrate the db, or every other commands,, launch the Laravel commands in this way:
+if have need to create and migrate the db, or use other commands, launch the Laravel commands in this way:
 ```
 docker-compose run app php artisan
 ```